jakartaee/validation-spec/README.md

-# Bean Validation specification
+# Jakarta Bean Validation specification

-This repository contains the Bean Validation specification.
+This repository contains the Jakarta Bean Validation specification.
-For more information on Bean Validation and the work in progress, go to <http://beanvalidation.org>.
+For more information on Jakarta Bean Validation and the work in progress, go to <http://beanvalidation.org>.

 ## Building docs